marybecker/CTCriticalFreshwaterHabitat/README.md

 are targeted for protection with a high priority to maintain the current habitat.

 ![ICI - IWI Site Prioritization Example](graphics/ICI_IWI_Example.png)
-*ICI - IWI Site Prioritization Example*
+*ICI - IWI Site Prioritization Example (Stamp Et Al 2018)*

-Anticipated deliverables include an interactive and static map for download displaying streams (multi-lines) with identified high density wild brook trout populations overlaid on stream catchments that identify suggested management strategies.
-A spatial join of brook trout streams
+Anticipated deliverables include
+*an interactive map displaying stream catchments that contain high density wild brook trout population streams and suggested management strategies based on watershed and catchment integrity with popups *a static map available for download
+*a geojson of stream catchments and attributes
+*an informative website with embedded maps and links to references

 ## References
 Mike Beauchene, Mary Becker, Christopher J. Bellucci, Neal Hagstrom & Yoichiro Kanno (2014) Summer Thermal Thresholds